 3. RELYING ON DOMESTIC AGENCIES FOR INTERNATIONAL CREATIVE

-When production managers need to create localized visuals, they often rely on the domestic agencies that produced their domestic visuals.
+When production managers need to create localized visuals, they often rely on the domestic agencies that produce their domestic visuals.

 But domestic agencies can’t deliver on international creative.
 Their limited in-house resources make it hard to scale.
 And their lack of language and cultural expertise leads to designs that miss the mark with in-country audiences.

 Visual experience expectations and trends vary considerably from market to market.
-Simply adapting cover art or an ad designed for the US market can result in dilution (or loss) of the creative intent and story, and in mistreatment of key linguistic elements.
+Simply adapting cover art or an ad designed for your brand’s domestic market can result in the dilution (or loss) of the creative intent and story, and in the mistreatment of key linguistic elements.
 When this happens, brand sentiment and user engagement suffer.
 And multiple rounds of revisions in the design process to address quality issues become the norm.
 This ends up costing international streaming service companies time and money.

 Whether manual or automated, in-house or agency-provided, the traditional “English-to-many” translation focus may pump out multilingual designs.
 But it doesn’t address locale-specific creative nuance in increasingly competitive markets.
 This ultimately leads to high churn rates and fewer new subscribers.